jkettmann/jkettmann.com/src/data/blog/blog-post-5/index.md

 ---
-category: "blog"
+category: 'blog'
-cover: "./cover.jpg"
+cover: './cover.jpg'
 title: "An in-depth beginner's guide to testing React applications in 2020"
-description: "Find out what to test and which testing framework to use.
-Learn a clear approach by writing tests for an extensive example app and get a cheat sheet on top."
+description: 'Find out what to test and which testing framework to use.
+Learn a clear approach by writing tests for an extensive example app and get a cheat sheet on top.'
-date: "2020-06-24"
+date: '2020-06-24'
-tags: ["Testing"]
+tags: ['Testing']
 published: true
 ---

+import Newsletter from 'components/Newsletter'

 Most developers know it: Automated testing is important.
 There are many reasons arguing for it.